dark logo

 2. Developing a Captivating Premise

-Developing a captivating premise is the vital step to writing a compelling book.
-To do this, you must ask yourself: What is my book about?
+Developing a captivating premise… For more on crafting an engaging story, see how to start a fictional story To do this, you must ask yourself: What is my book about?

 Once you have the answer to this question, you can build your story around it.
 Think about the kinds of characters that would fit into your story and what they would do when faced with obstacles.
 Do they have superpowers?
 If so, how will they use them?